-Dorito Popcorn - gluten free & vegan
+Dorito Popcorn – Gluten free & Vegan

 Do you like DORITOS but want a healthier option?
-Try this Dorito Popcorn Recipe to get the flavor of Doritos, but without the chemical topping--delicious and dairy-free too!
+Try this Dorito Popcorn Recipe to get the flavor of Doritos but without the chemical topping.
+Delicious and dairy-free too!

-If you've been around my blog, or my family, for awhile, you know that we love popcorn - I've got a bunch of homemade popcorn recipes on my site from nut buttery popcorn to one of our faves (with an unusual origin)--Surprisingly Good Seasoned Popcorn.
-And of course there is healthy stovetop popcorn for the popcorn purist.
-Seriously - that one is ALWAYS a hit no matter where we take it.
+If you've been around my blog, or my family, for awhile, you know that we love popcorn – I've got a bunch of homemade popcorn recipes on my site from Healthy Peanut Butter Popcorn to one of our faves Surprisingly Good Seasoned Popcorn.
+And of course, there is Basic Healthy Stovetop Popcorn for the popcorn purist.
+But one thing you likely don't know is that I love Doritos.

-But I don't eat them.
+But I don't eat them anymore.

 In fact, no one in our home eats them.